gabby-m056/mpie-p42-racing-game-cameras/README.md

 - Modify your follow camera, so it's up axis is always aligned with the up axis of the world, in order to reduce the potentially nauseating motion you might have noticed when your car rolls from side to side.
 - Create a first-person camera with a rearview mirror that shows what is behind the car.
 - Write a script that allows you to switch between multiple cameras using a key on keyboard, see: http://docs.unity3d.com/ScriptReference/Camera-allCameras.html.
-- Explore how to use Unity’s camera animation features to create a camera view that sweeps around the terrain before settling on the car, when the scene loads, see: https://youtu.be/iSn0hnxpE2w.